kevinnowland/kevinnowland.github.io/about.md

 after taking a required language course earlier in my graduate studies.
 As an undergraduate, I spent a semester in
-Madrid, but that didn't end up being as fruitful as my time in France was for a variety of reasons, but mostly because I was so much younger.
+Madrid, but that didn't end up being as fruitful as my time in France for a variety of reasons, but mostly because I was so much younger.

 This whole website is an about me, so this is probably enough on this page.